KenjiroShiraishi/explanatory-models-in-tcm/materials.md

 ## 📄 Contents

-- `PatientSurvey_JP.md` — Japanese version of the patient questionnaire
+- `PatientSurvey_JP.pdf` — Japanese version of the patient questionnaire
-- `PatientSurvey_EN.md` — English version of the patient questionnaire
+- `PatientSurvey_EN.pdf` — English version of the patient questionnaire
 - (Optional) Posters, handouts, or workflow templates used in clinical explanation
 - Any other tools, forms, or supporting materials relevant to the project